-Prerequisite: Passing grade in Pre-AP Algebra 2 or Honors Pre-AP Algebra 2

-Following Algebra 2, Precalculus continues to study functions.
-This course begins with a review of linear and quadratic functions and other topics from algebra and geometry.
-The twelve basic functions are introduced, including power functions, exponential functions, logarithmic functions, trigonometric functions, polynomial functions, and rational functions.
-The emphasis throughout the year is to create a foundation for the study of calculus.
+Prerequisite: Passing grade in Pre-AP Algebra 2 or Honors Pre-AP Algebra 2 Following Algebra 2, Precalculus continues to study functions.
+This course begins with a review of topics from algebra and geometry.
+Highlighting the formality of mathematics vocabulary and notation, the twelve basic functions are studied to recognize and describe their attributes, such as domain, range, continuity, end behavior, etc. Applications, real-world examples, and data analysis emphasize the importance and power of using mathematics to form conjectures to solve real-world problems.
+Critical thinking and problem solving will cause students to ask if solutions are relevant and realistic.
+Trigonometric functions will be included along with exponential and logarithmic functions, rational functions, and others.
+Throughout the year precalculus will build a foundation for the study of calculus.
 A TI-84 graphing calculator is required.